 Interestingly he never spent one day in summer on the property.
 He would end up spending seven months a year in Arizona and five months at his home and school in Spring Green, Wisconsin.

 The house was built according to his design philosophy called organic architecture whereby buildings are designed in harmony with humanity and its environment.

 Stones were used from the property but never rebar.
 Glass wasn’t used originally – until lots of living creatures moved in during the period the place was uninhabited – and Mrs. Wright suggested glass would be a worthwhile addition.

 He didn’t consider grass organic but he added it when families came to live on the property so children had somewhere to play.

-A tour of Taliesin West
+Taliesin West tour